 3. Cosigned loans

 A cosigned loan is an unsecured or secured loan that has more than one party guaranteeing repayment.
-If you have low or no credit history, a lender may ask you to have a cosigner, who will assume and pay the loan if you default.
+If you have bad credit or no credit history at all, a lender may ask you to have a cosigner, who will assume and pay the loan if you default.
 For the lender, a consigner is a form of insurance.
 Having one may improve your chances of being approved as well as provide better terms for the loan.

 The advantages of taking out this type of loan go to the borrower who can qualify for more money or better terms.
 It’s important to note that the cosigner has disadvantages.
 The loan will show up on their credit report and missed or late payments can negatively impact their score.
 Carefully consider this type of loan and understand that the financial risk associated with it has the potential to damage your relationship.